Plestiodon anthracinus: Habitat and Geographic range

 The more humid portions of wooded hillsides with abundant leaf litter or loose stones are favorite habitats.
-Coal skinks' habitat may also include areas around springs and rocky bluffs overlooking creek valleys.
+Coal skinks' habitat may also include areas around springs, rocky bluffs overlooking creek valleys, and mesic sites.
 If pursued, they will take refuge in shallow water, going to the bottom and hiding under stones or debris.

 The northern coal skink (blue in the figure) occurs in western New York and central Pennsylvania and in isolated colonies in the Appalachians.
 The southern coal skink (orange) can be found on the eastern Gulf coast from the Florida panhandle to Louisiana as well as west of the Mississippi from eastern Kansas and central Missouri to eastern Texas and northern Louisiana.
 Scattered intermingled occurrences of both subspecies (green in the figure) occur in Alabama and in Georgia.
+Their current natural threats include a number of small mammals, snakes, and larger species of lizards.
+Human influence has also been known to pose a threat to this species, due to habitat decrease and degradation for a number of reptile species.